fonero-project/fonero-core/docs/software/security-protocol-release-notes.md

 * `Ledger` - security - overflow in base reserve computation would allow certain operation to reduce the balance below reserve.
     * exploited: unknown
-        * while it was possible to take the balance below reserve, this would simply make accounts unusable until more Lumens were sent to the account.
+        * while it was possible to take the balance below reserve, this would simply make accounts unusable until more Foneros were sent to the account.
     * mitigation: code fix

- * `Ledger` - protocol - `manageOffer` now computes the amount of Lumens that can be sold as if the offer was created
+ * `Ledger` - protocol - `manageOffer` now computes the amount of Foneros that can be sold as if the offer was created

 * `Ledger` - protocol - make `BASE_RESERVE` configurable